jbect/gpmp/README.md

 code.

 GPmp implements :
-* GP interpolation and regression with unknown mean / intrisinc kriging
+* GP interpolation and regression with unknown mean / intrinsinc kriging
 * The standard Gaussian likelihood and the restricted likelihood of a model
 * Leave-one-out predictions using fast cross-validation formulas
 * Conditional sample paths